What Is the Legal Limit in Alberta?

 Alberta and other Canadian provinces are strictly enforcing Canada’s impaired driving laws, and the penalties upon conviction can be harsh.
 If you have been arrested and charged with impaired driving in Alberta, you need experienced legal representation on your side every step of the way.

-If you have been charged with an alcohol-related offence, the knowledgeable lawyers at Alberta Impaired Driving Defence will be able to meet you to discuss the facts and circumstances of your arrest.
+If you have been charged with an alcohol-related offence, the knowledgeable lawyers at AIDD will be able to meet you to discuss the facts and circumstances of your arrest.
 Our lawyers can also help you formulate a good legal defence for your alcohol charge.

 Blood Alcohol Concentration (BAC)